leahs02/J124final/README.md

 ### _Question 3: Where are the pills coming from?_

 As the opioid epedemic raveged entire communities in the early 2000s, I decided to see if the data could be localized.
 I figured starting at the source would give me the best look into where these pills were coming from.
-Using the data from the CDC I looked at the top 10 states where the number of prescription opioid pills per capita was the highest.
+Using the data from the CDC I looked at the top 10 states where the number of prescription opioid pills per capita was the highest in 2020.

 **Step 1:** Create a pivot table
 Insert--> Pivot Table--> select "State" as the ROW, "Dispensing Rate per 100 People" as the VALUES

 **Step 2:** Sort the data based on the dispensing rate in descending order such that the states with the highest rates change will be listed first
 Pivot table editor --> sort ROWS by "SUM of Dispensing Rate per 100 People", Descending.